kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Output:
     //   Access-Control-Allow-Origin: *
     //
-    // When the field AllowCredentials is specified, the gateway must specify
+    // When the `AllowCredentials` field is specified, the gateway must return
-    // a single origin in the value of the Access-Control-Allow-Origin
+    // a single origin in the value of the `Access-Control-Allow-Origin` response
-    // response header, instead of specifying the `*` wildcard.
-The value
+    // header, instead of specifying the `*` wildcard.
+The value of the header
-    // of the header Access-Control-Allow-Origin same as the `Origin` header
+    // `Access-Control-Allow-Origin` is same as the `Origin` header provided by the
-    // provided by the client.
+    // client.
     //
     // Input:
     //   Origin: https://foo.example